P2P encrypted messenger with built-in wallet, games, live DJ, Spaces, and name marketplace. End-to-end encrypted, peer-to-peer, privacy-first.

 What Are Spaces?

 Spaces are user-created virtual servers within Backspace.me.
-Think of them as Discord servers — each Space has its own rooms, admin system, and member list, but runs on the existing Backspace network infrastructure.
+Each Space has its own rooms, admin system, and member list, running on the existing Backspace network infrastructure.
 Your global identity, friends, wallet, and DMs work across all Spaces.

 Creating a Space

-3. Enter a name, description, and choose public or private.
+Enter a name, description, select a category (Gaming, Crypto, Music, Tech, etc.), and choose public or private.

 Space Features

-• Own Rooms — Create unlimited rooms within your Space (Browse / Join / Create).
+Rooms — Create rooms within your Space (Browse / Join / Create).
+No room limit.

-• Member Management — Invite, kick, ban, promote/demote members.
+Member Management — Invite, kick, ban, promote/demote members.
+No member limit.

 Space Switching